 When given extremely proactive care and maintenance, wood siding can have a life spanning many decades.
 If maintenance and repairs are neglected, however, the life will be shortened dramatically.
 Fiber cement siding will last as long as or longer than wood siding without the need for constant care.

 Both types of siding are environmentally friendly.
 Wood is a renewable material; most of the carbon footprint involved with wood siding comes from transporting lumber that is not locally grown.
 Fiber cement siding has a slight edge when it comes to being eco-friendly; it contains primarily sustainable products such as clay, wood pulp and sand.

 Neither type of siding is an appropriate do-it-yourself project, so you should hire a professional to install your siding.
 Furthermore, you should choose a contractor with experience in the type and style of siding that you want.

 Not every contractor has the specialized tools and experience to install siding properly.
 At Alpha Roofing, we have the knowledge, skill and tools to install fiber cement siding as well as wood siding.
-We are an award-winning company providing a wide range of services, including siding, skylight and gutter installation, metal roofing systems, asphalt shingle installation and roof repairs.
+We are an award-winning company providing a wide range of services, including siding, skylight and metal roofing systems, asphalt shingle installation and roof repairs.
 For storm damage in the Austin area, if you are experiencing hail or wind damage, we are here to help!
 We are known for exceptional workmanship, superior customer service and reasonable prices.
 If you would like to request a free quote, call (512) 777-1086 or complete the online form.